wlepage/digitalimagecorrelation/index.md

 From the five subsets (one from the first example, and four more from the second example), there are five total points for which the displacements have been calculated.
 Each of these points can be referred to as a _DIC point_.

 Two important dimensions in a DIC calculation are the _subset size_ and the _step size_.
-The subset size is the width and height of the subset square<sup>[b](#footnotes-fundamentals)</sup> in the reference image.
+The subset size is the width and height of the subset square in the reference image.
 The step size is the distance between subset centers.
 Both the subset size and step size are measured in units of pixels.
 Since DIC calculations are performed on images with inherent units of pixels, DIC algorithms are length-scale independent.
 The length scale of the displacements (e.g. millimeters) is introduced by the magnification of the images.

 The displacement at each DIC point is a vector, so the components of the vector can be decomposed.
 For two dimensions of displacement, the components can be written in a Cartesian coordinate system as the horizontal displacement (_u_) and vertical displacement (_v_).
 Three dimensions of displacements (_u_, _v_, and _w_) can also be measured with a more complicated type of DIC that uses triangulation -- more on this in the section on the [main types of DIC](#DICtypes).
 <br /><br />![DIC points]({{site.baseurl}}/assets/img/DICfivepoints-01.png)<br /><br />

 DIC is commonly utilized to study the mechanical properties of solids.
 One of the most common experiments for solid materials is a _uniaxial tension_ experiment, shown in the schematic below.
 The goal of this experiment is to quantify how much the material deforms when a force is applied.
 There are many different ways to measure the deformation of the material, including strain gauges, extensometers (mechanical, laser, or optical), and DIC.
 While strain gauges and extensometers provide a single measurement of strain or displacement in the material, DIC can provide many displacement measurements across the material.
 With displacements across the material, DIC can capture the local deformations that arise from inhomogeneity, cracking, stress concentrations, plastic instabilities, phase transformations, and other localized material phenomena.
 <br /><br />![DIC basics]({{site.baseurl}}/assets/img/DICbasics-01.png)<br /><br />

-<a name="footnotes-fundamentals"></a>
-### Footnotes
-a.
-The most DIC codes perform _local DIC_, which matches subsets of the pattern as described here.
-However, there are also _global DIC_ algorithms that match the entire pattern in one go.
-See more details on this in the section on [DIC types](#DICtypes).
-b.
-The subsets in many local DIC codes are restricted to square shapes in the reference configuration, but some DIC codes permit non-square subsets (see [DIC codes](#DICcodes)).

 ### Further reading
 1. Sutton, Michael A., Jean Jose Orteu, and Hubert Schreier.
 Image correlation for shape, motion and deformation measurements: basic concepts, theory and applications.
 Springer Science & Business Media, 2009. [https://doi.org/10.1007/978-0-387-78747-3](https://doi.org/10.1007/978-0-387-78747-3)